 As you've probably already figured out, debt plays a big part in your financial life.
-Not only does it affect your spending ability, it also has a direct impact on your credit score and a direct impact on your ability to borrow money or pay a low insurance rate.
+Not only does it affect your spending ability, but it also has a direct impact on your credit score and a direct impact on your ability to borrow money or pay a low insurance rate.

 Your credit score also takes into account how close your loan balance is to the original loan amount.
 Paying your loan balances is better for your credit score.

 You could be penalized for opening up a new account, an action that lowers your average credit age.
-Age of credit is 15% of your credit score.
-(While some debt solutions can hurt your credit score, they may still be worth considering.
+The age of credit is 15% of your credit score.
+While some debt solutions can hurt your credit score, they may still be worth considering.
 You can rebuild your credit score over time, and being debt-free is still good for your overall financial health.

 One of the myths about building a credit score is that you have to carry a credit card balance to boost your credit score.
 That’s not true.
-As you read above, carrying a credit card balance that’s too high actually hurts your credit score.
+As you learned above, carrying a credit card balance that’s too high hurts your credit score.
 You can use a credit card, pay off the balance in full each month, and build a good credit score without getting into debt.